-After FDA authorization, the state decides how to distribute the COVID-19 vaccine for those eligible.
+After FDA authorization, the state decides how to distribute the COVID-19 vaccine for those who are eligible.
+Johns Hopkins All Children’s does not currently have COVID-19 vaccines available for patients.
 Our health system is actively monitoring and assessing all information on these vaccines and will provide information and updates to our patients and the public as quickly as we can on this page.

 When will COVID-19 vaccines be available to kids and will it be safe?

 While Pfizer’s COVID-19 vaccine has received FDA authorization for children ages 12 and up, , each individual state decides how to roll out the vaccine.
 Clinical trials researching the vaccines’ efficacy and safety are underway for children as young as 6 months old.
 However, experts believe a vaccine for children in those age groups may not be available until later in 2021.